CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Email [Shawn, Andrew and Sarah](/contact) and do not spend any more money on it!

 ### How do I apply to use Blue Crystal?
-See [the Accessing Equipment/Software page](/money) and scroll down to the Blue Crystal section.
+See [the Accessing Equipment/Software page](/money) and scroll down to the Blue Crystal section - the short answer is email [Shawn, Andrew and Sarah](/contact)

 # TB1
 ### Is it up to us to download and prepare any code frameworks required for our dissertation before TB2, or will our supervisors provide additional help in some way?